ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: driver_setup

-    Specifies the driver setup portion of the option string that was passed into the niFgen_InitWithOptions function.
+    Specifies the driver setup portion of the option string that was passed into the :py:meth:`nifgen.Session.InitWithOptions` function.

     The following table lists the characteristics of this property.